Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 General Information

-Opelika Crush is a city-run club dedicated to developing area players to excel at the high school level through strong individual development at a reasonable cost.
-While our primary focus is on soccer skills, we also emphasize life skills through soccer with a focus on effort, commitment, and family.
+Opelika Crush is a city-run soccer club focused on developing players to succeed at the high school level through strong individual training at an affordable cost.
+In addition to soccer skills, we emphasize life skills such as effort, commitment, and teamwork.

 Where is the club located?